 Mesothelioma experts continue to experiment with immunotherapy.
 Some specialists use the drugs before the primary treatment, some use them after and some even compare pairing them with surgery versus chemotherapy.

-One clinical trial is testing all of the above: immunotherapy before and after both surgery and chemotherapy.
+One clinical trial is testing all of the above: immunotherapy for mesothelioma before and after both surgery and chemotherapy.

 The study is titled “Neoadjuvant Immune Checkpoint Blockade in Resectable Malignant Pleural Mesothelioma”.
 It will use an immunotherapy drug pairing prior to and following the standard of care for pleural mesothelioma.
 The immunotherapy drugs are nivolumab (also called by its brand name Opdivo) and ipilimumab (called Yervoy).